-Giant, big, mega, outdoor Beer Pong (or whatever you want to call it – it is a new a game) is quickly becoming the sport of choice for college kids and boomers alike in the backyard.
+Giant, big, mega, outdoor beer pong or yard pong (or whatever you want to call it – it is a new outdoor game for adults) is quickly becoming the sport of choice for college kids and boomers alike in the backyard.
 Giant beer pong is a supersized version of the original beer pong we all know and love, except for one tiny detail: you don’t fill the cups with any beer.
 That would be impossible (or lead to certain death).
 Instead, you just play beer pong for the sport and the skill.
 But, you can drink casually on the side out of an actual normal-sized dixie cup.

 Big beer pong is actually a lot of fun to play.
 Probably more fun than regular beer pong because each shot is more nuanced.
 You really have to aim and use skill to toss the ball in the cup and it brings back reflexes from actual sports like basketball or football.
 Indeed, I can compare mega beer pong to those basketball or football shot games at the theme parks.
 One thing that is a little different in outdoor beer pong is that most people seem to get their first short or two in the cup, so that adds some drama and pace to the game.
 The last shot is always the hardest.

 There are two kinds of giant beer pong kits sold in store: rubber cups or fold up nylon cups.
 Both kinds of mega beer pong come with an inflatable ping pong ball.
 My one issue is that for the nylon brands I tried, you have to buy two sets if you want two balls and six cups on each side.
 Otherwise, if you just buy one beer pong set you only have three cups on each side, which isn’t true beer pong, and some people wouldn’t know to buy two sets.
 One other good thing to note: if you lose a ball or your dog bites one (as mine did), you can just use a slightly deflated basketball or volleyball, etc.